ayush-mazumdar/ayush-mazumdar.github.io/_projects/Sar.md

 - **SAMPLE** — reads the comparator: if HIGH (input > DAC voltage), the bit is kept; if LOW, it is discarded.
 Loops back to LOAD_TEST for the next lower bit, or advances to DONE at the LSB
 - **DONE** — outputs the final result, pulses `conversion_done`, clears `busy`, returns to IDLE

-The settle delay is critical — without it, the comparator samples the DAC before it has stabilized, producing corrupted results.
+The settle delay is critical.
+Without it, the comparator samples the DAC before it has stabilized, producing corrupted results.
 This is especially noticeable with the PWM path, where the RC filter introduces additional settling time that the R2R path doesn't need.

 ![SAR FSM](/assets/img/projects/sar/sar-fsm.png)
 *5-state Moore FSM for the SAR ADC controller.*